acm-avv/crow-nest.rfc/README.md

 ---
 ## Project Description

 A **Lost and Found Mobile App** will be developed to simplify the process of reporting and claiming lost items within an educational institution (e.g., a university or school).
-It will feature a Flutter-based mobile application and a supporting backend, accessible to students and teachers via Microsoft OAuth.
+It will feature a Flutter-based mobile application and a supporting backend, accessible to students and teachers.

 * **Overall Goal:** To create a simple, easy-to-use, and deployable lost and found system for mobile (Android and iOS) within the current semester.

 * **Repository 1: Mobile Application (Flutter)**
     * **Platform:** Flutter (supports both Android and iOS).
-    * **User Access:** Students and teachers can log in via Microsoft OAuth.
     * **Functionality for All Users (Students & Teachers):**
         * View lists of "lost items" reported by various blocks (Academics, Canteen, Library, etc.).
         * Claim their lost articles.